Trump’s ‘fire and fury’ threat, N. Korea response hit global stocks

 The euro dipped 0.1 per cent to $1.1737 but the single European currency has been slipping this week against the dollar, having hit a more than 2 1/2-year high of $1.1892 on Aug.
 2.

 Yields on core government debt fell.
-Ten-year U.S. yields dropped 4 basis points to 2.242 per cent and German equivalents fell 3 bps to 0.44 per cent, their lowest since June 30.
+Ten-year U.S. yields dropped 4 basis points to 2.242 per cent and German equivalents fell 3 bps to 0.43 per cent, a six-week low.

 Gold rose 0.6 per cent to $1,268 an ounce.